LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 - intermediate implementation
 - a final presentation
 - a final implementation
-  including user and programer documentation and process documentation
+  including user and programmer documentation and process documentation
 - individual evaluations

 Overview